 We generate revenue in the form of interest income on the debt securities we hold and capital gains and distributions, if any, on investment securities that we may acquire in portfolio companies.
 Our debt investments, whether in the form of mezzanine debt or senior secured loans, typically have a term of three to ten years and bear interest at a fixed or floating rate.
 Interest on debt securities is generally payable quarterly or semiannually.
 In some cases, some of our investments provide for deferred interest payments or payment-in-kind (PIK).
 The principal amount of the debt securities and any accrued but unpaid interest generally becomes due at the maturity date.
 In addition, we may generate revenue in the form of commitment, origination, structuring or diligence fees, fees for providing managerial assistance and possibly consulting fees.
 Loan origination fees, original issue discount and market discount or premium are capitalized, and we accrete or amortize such amounts as interest income.
 We record prepayment premiums on loans and debt securities as interest income.
-Dividend income, if any, is recorded on the ex-dividend date.
+Dividend income, if any, is recognized on an accrual basis to the extent that we expect to collect such amounts.